-You played limited minutes your freshman and sophomore year at Duke before transferring.
+You played limited minutes in your freshman and sophomore year at Duke before transferring.
 How would you describe your experience at Duke?

 You came to Duke as this freakish athlete and won the dunk contest at Countdown to Craziness.
 When did you realize you had this “ jump out of the gym” talent?

 At Nevada, you started for two years and ended up winning the WAC regular season in 2012, which was your senior year.
 What parts of your game did you see grow over collegiate career?

-OC: At first it was hard to adjust to Italian basketball.
+OC: At first, it was hard to adjust to Italian basketball.
 A lot of the stuff that you learn and do on daily basis in U.S did not translate to basketball in Italy.
 I really came into my own when I arrived in Pistoia.
 I had a great coach Vincenzo Esposito and a system that really worked for my style of play.

 Who are some of your favorite teammates?

-Awesome to see that Olek is giving back to the Reno community while continuing to rehab from injury.
+It is great to see that Olek is giving back to the Reno community while continuing to rehab from injury.
 Speedy recovery and hope to see you out on the court later this year!